-Recognises the introduction, build-up, climax or conflict and resolution in narrative Retrieves information from text where there is competing (distracting) information Identifies a wide range of poetic forms, e.g. cinquain, haiku, calligram, kenning Identifies key words and phrases as evidence when making a point Identifies the structure and features of a range of nonfiction, narrative and poetry texts.
+Identifies key words and phrases as evidence when making a point Identifies the structure and features of a range of non-fiction, narrative and poetry texts.
 Analyses how structural and presentational features contribute to purpose in a range of texts.
-Identifies underlying themes in a range of narrative texts e.g. courage over adversity, loss etc SUMMARISING Retrieves information from text where there is competing (distracting) information SUMMARISING Identifies underlying themes in a range of narrative texts Explains and justifies an opinion on the resolution of an issue/whole narrative Summarises the main ideas of a non-fiction text Explains and justifies an opinion on the resolution of an issue/whole narrative Summarises the main ideas of texts, including non-fiction INFERRING INFERRING INFERRING Identifies techniques used by the author to persuade the Identifies techniques used by the author to persuade the reader to feel Analyses reader to feel sympathy or dislike sympathy or dislike dialogue, making Justifies opinions of particular characters Justifies opinions of particular characters and/or settings judgements about the Distinguishes between fact and opinion Distinguishes between fact and opinion extent to
+Identifies events that are presented in more detail and those that are skimmed over Identifies the way descriptive language and small details are used to build an impression of an unfamiliar place Identifies figurative and expressive language that builds a fuller picture of a character SUMMARISING SUMMARISING Explains and justifies an opinion on the resolution of an issue/whole narrative Explains and justifies an opinion on the resolution of an issue/whole narrative Summarises the main ideas of a non-fiction text Summarises the main ideas of texts, including non- fiction INFERRING INFERRING INFERRING Identifies techniques used by the author to persuade the reader to feel sympathy or dislike Evaluates texts for their appeal for the intended audience Explores alternative outcomes to an issue Distinguishes between fact and opinion Makes deductions about the motives and feelings that might lay behind characters' words